Cornell University Deer Management Program

 To successfully implement the IDRM program, Cornell relies on the assistance of dedicated volunteers, stewards, neighbors, and other conservation partners to participate and support our highly managed hunting program.

 Cornell University annually accepts responsible sportsmen and women into the sanctioned hunting program in order to reduce deer populations.
 This is not only an opportunity to help preserve the integrity of these unique habitats, it is a privilege that is earned and maintained.
-This year, many Cornell Botanic Gardens Natural Areas and selected near-campus hunting lands are combined into one program, encompasing over 2,400 acres open for deer hunting opportunities.
-Deer hunting for Arnot Forest is NOT included - see the NEWS section below for more information on those programs.
+Continuing this year, many Cornell Botanic Gardens Natural Areas and selected near-campus hunting lands are combined into one program, encompasing over 5,300 acres open for deer hunting opportunities.
+See the NEWS section below for more information on this year's program changes.